xthames/swxg/docs/source/examples/index.rst

     wx = model.synthesize(validate=False)

-Using the ``synthesize()`` method returns a dataframe of precipitation and temperature generated from the fit statistics.
+Using the :meth:`synthesize() <swxg.SWXGModel.synthesize>` method returns a dataframe of precipitation and temperature generated from the fit statistics.
 Again we set ``validate=False``, which defaults to creating figures to visualize how the generated data compares to the input data.
 This method also takes several additional arguments which are outside the scope of this Tutorial.

 Displaying ``wx`` will look something like: